soverenio/docs/docs/user-guide/events.md

 2. **Data Flow Changes**: this category encapsulates all changes related to both internal and external senders and receivers: introduction of new assets (senders or receivers), detection of previously unobserved data types in them.

-3. **Policy Violations**: covers all events triggered by violations of policies configured in the Soveren app.
+3. **Policy Violations**: cover all events triggered by violations of policies configured in the Soveren app.

-4. **Other Events**: a catch-all category which comprises a plethora of system-things ranging from data map ready for review, misconfiguration of the rules either in Soveren or in your infrastructure.
+4. **Other Events**: this category encompasses a plethora of things not related to detected data types, flow changes or policy violatoins.
+For example, data map is built and ready for review, misconfiguration of the rules either in Soveren or in your infrastructure.

 ## Event objects